Skip to main content

 internalMatch = sellVolumeInQuote (all sellers matched)

-residual = netBuyInput - sellVolumeInQuote (excess buys → AMM)
+residual = netBuyInput - sellVolumeInQuote (excess buys → AMM/curve)

 else: